How to solve your snoring

 It can be caused by numerous health and lifestyle factors, including:

-- Obstructive Sleep Apnoea Syndrome (OSAS).
-This is a disorder that affects your breathing when asleep.
+- Obstructive Sleep Apnoea Syndrome (OSAS), a disorder that affects your breathing when asleep.

 Keeping a sleep diary